Floods Ease In Bangladesh But 300,000 Still In Shelters

-The heavy floods, which killed at least 18 people in Bangladesh, have added to the challenges of a new government that took charge this month after a student-led revolution.
+The heavy floods, which killed at least 18 people in Bangladesh, have added to the challenges of a new government who took charge early this month after a student-led revolution.

-Rescue teams, including joint forces of the army, air force and navy, are helping those forced from their homes and bringing aid to those who have lost everything, disaster management Minister Faruk-e-Azam said.
+Rescue teams - including joint forces of the army, air force and navy - are helping those forced from their homes and bringing aid to those who have lost all, said Faruk-e-Azam, the disaster management minister.

-People wade through flood waters in Feni, in south-eastern Bangladesh, on August 24, 2024.
-(Photo by Munir Uz Zaman / AFP)

 "The flood situation is improving as the flood water started to recede," Azam told AFP.